2bndy5/RF24-Revamped/docs/configure_api.rst

 Auto-acknowledgement responds to every recieved payload with an empty ACK packet.
 These ACK packets get sent from the receiving radio back to the transmitting radio.
-To attach an ACK payload to a ACK packet, use :func:`writeAck()`.
+To attach an ACK payload to a ACK packet, use :func:`~RF24::writeAck()`.

 Pipe 0 is used for TX operations, which include sending ACK packets.
 If using this feature on both TX & RX nodes, then pipe 0 must have this feature enabled for the RX & TX operations.
-If this feature is disabled on a transmitting radio's pipe 0, then the transmitting radio will always report that the payload was recieved (even if it was not).
+If this feature is disabled on a transmitting radio's pipe 0, then the transmitting radio will always report that the payload was sent (even if it was not).
 Remember to also enable this feature for any pipe that is openly listening to a transmitting radio with this feature enabled.

 .. warning:: If this feature is enabled for pipe 0, then the ``multicast``
-    parameter to :func:`send()` can be used to disable this feature for an individual payload.
+    parameter to :func:`~RF24::send()` can be used to disable this feature for an individual payload.
 However, if this feature is disabled for pipe 0, then the ``multicast`` parameter will have no effect.
-.. note:: If disabling auto-acknowledgment packets on pipe 0, the ACK
+.. note:: If disabling auto-acknowledgment packets on pipe 0, the
-    payloads feature is also disabled as this feature is required on pipe 0 to send ACK payloads.
+    `Ack Payload feature`_ is also disabled as this feature is required on pipe 0 to send ACK payloads.

 Auto-Ack setters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^